OleksandrShchur/YouTubeShortsUploader/README.md

 ## Notes

+- Prefer webhooks in production (`TELEGRAM_WEBHOOK_URL`); long polling is only for local use when that variable is unset.
 - Only the configured `ADMIN_CHAT_ID` can use the bot.
 - Session state is in-memory only; restarting the server clears pending jobs.
 - Stale pending sessions and videos older than `SESSION_TTL_HOURS` are cleaned on startup.